TechieTeee/Covalent-Data-Alchemists-Program-S1/README.md

 ## WEEK 3
-RRR Analysis for NFTrade NFT Market Place and How Market Place Activity Impacts NFT projects
+RRR (Reach, Retention and Revenue) Analysis for NFTrade NFT Market Place and How Market Place Activity Impacts NFT projects